Buying property in Sydney?

 Is for-sale inventory shrinking in Sydney as of 2026?

-As of early 2026, for-sale inventory in Sydney is roughly flat to slightly higher compared to the same time last year, with new listings up in the spring season but total stock not flooding the market.
+As of early 2026, total for-sale inventory in Sydney is roughly stable compared to the same time last year, with new listings having picked up during the 2025 spring season but overall stock levels remaining well below the five-year average, so the market has not loosened in a meaningful way.

 Are homes selling faster in Sydney as of 2026?